Two Approaches For a Perturbative Expansion in Blobbed Topological Recursion: Perturbative expansion

 The correlation functions can be explicitly calculated in the special case of $d=1$ (single energy eigenvalue $E_1=E$) with

 a result, which is mentioned in \cite{Branahl:2021} and based on investigations by Bernardi and Fusy \cite{bernardi2017bijections}.
-Here $l_h \coloneqq \frac{1}{2} \sum_i n_i$ is half the sum of all boundary lengths $n_i$ and $\#n_e \coloneqq 3l_h +2b +2n -4$ is the total number of edges.
+Here $l_h = \frac{1}{2} \sum_i n_i$ is half the sum of all boundary lengths $n_i$ and $\#n_e = 3l_h +2b +2n -4$ is the total number of edges.
 By inserting these expansions into the expressions of $\Omega^{(0)}_{q_1,\dots,q_m}$ one obtains the numbers of graphs of the columns with $m\in\{1,2,3\}$.
-Only the numbers of the last three columns were previously unknown.
+Furthermore, it was mentioned in \cite{Branahl:2021uxs} that the second column with $m=1$ and genus $g=0$ are the first numbers of rooted quadangulations of the sphere (c.f.\ chapter 3.1.7 in \cite{Eynard:2016yaa}, originally discovered by Tutte \cite{Tutte:1963??})